jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 # Assignment 3: Transfer Learning with Pretrained CNNs

 ## Overview

 This assignment implements two approaches for classifying Lego brick images:

 1. A custom CNN trained directly on the image data
-2. A transfer learning approach using VGG16 as a feature extractor
+2. A transfer learning approach using a pre-trained VGG16

 The goal is to compare these two approaches and determine whether transfer learning improves performance for this specific image classification task.

+## Dataset

+- The dataset consists of images of various Lego bricks arranged in folders named after the brick type.
+- We use only the data from the `data/lego/cropped` folder, which contains images with backgrounds removed
+- The data should be placed in the `data/lego/cropped/*` directory.

 ## Quickstart